JohnFunkCode/ProgrammingChurch/README.md

 ***
-## April 15h Session - Wrap up Flask Pi LED Contraption.
-Start our first IoT Project
+## April 15h Session - Wrap up Flask Pi LED Contraption & Start our first IoT Project
 We've spent several session getting our Web based Pi Contraption that flashes LEDs running with a clean object design and getting the HTML to look good on a mobile browser.
 That's actually quite an accomplishment.
 It's non-trivial and it has many apects of a real-world project built into it!!!!
 Great Job!

 #### Exercise - Mobile responsive CSS